YOU CAN HELP CONTROL MOSQUITOS IN YOUR YARD

 What can we do to reduce mosquito bites?

 Lawn Doctor’s Yard Armour® Mosquito control program will significantly reduce mosquitoes in your yard.
 We will evaluate your property and recommend the appropriate program for your property.
-In addition we will recommend steps that you can take to eliminate mosquito breeding sites on your property which will further reduce the population of mosquitoes.
+In addition we will recommend steps that you can take to eliminate mosquito breeding sites on your property which will further reduce the population of mosquitos.

 Only female mosquito species bite humans and animals; while the males consume flower nectar.